When it comes to coffee in Austin, there’s definitely no shortage.

 2009 S 1st St

-If you want to enjoy your coffee with your canine (or just ogle everyone else's), Once Over on South First has you covered while you sip on coffee, wine or beer and nibble bites from Russell's Bakery, Zucchini Kill, Andy K's Donuts (weekends only), and Rockstar Bagels.
+If you want to enjoy your coffee with your canine (or just ogle everyone else's), Once Over on South First has you covered while you sip on coffee, wine or beer and nibble bites.
 Man's best friend and some pretty damn good drinks--what more could you possibly want?
 Well, it's woman-owned and Black-owned, to start.

 Photo Credit: Figure 8 / Instagram